 The Court found in favor of the Lutherans.
 Justice Joseph Story, writing the unanimous opinion of the Court, affirmed a perpetual injunction against the heirs of Beatty and Hawkins (the defendants).

 George Peter Alexander Healy, Portrait of Justice Joseph Story

 Here is a key extract from the decision:

 “This is not the case of a mere private trespass; but a public nuisance, going to the irreparable injury of the Georgetown congregation of Lutherans.
 The property consecrated to their use by a perpetual servitude or easement, is to be taken from them; the sepulchres of the dead are to be violated; the feelings of religion, and the sentiment of natural affection of the kindred and friends of the deceased are to be wounded; and the memorials erected by piety or love, to the memory of the good, are to be removed so as to leave no trace of the last home of their ancestry to those who may visit the spot in future generations.
 It cannot be that such acts are to be redressed by the ordinary process of law.
 The remedy must be sought, if at all, in the protecting power of a court of chancery; operating by its injunction to preserve the repose of the ashes of the dead, and the religious sensibilities of the living.”

 The Beatty v.
 Kurtz decision is considered a foundation of U.S. law regarding cemeteries and the status of human remains for several reasons.

-The bodies were reinterred, but the church did not keep a record of where.
-I reached out to a number of local cemeteries, who were unable to provide any additional information as to the current resting place of the earliest members of the congregation.
+If the bodies were reinterred in a different cemetery, the church did not keep a record of it.
+The author reached out to a number of local cemeteries, who could not locate a record of re-burials from our site in 1920-21, and were unable to provide any additional information as to the current resting place of the earliest members of the congregation.